BFergerson/GitSocratic/README.md

 ![gitsocratic architecture](https://user-images.githubusercontent.com/3278877/49333927-57f61280-f585-11e8-9547-b3e10fe54c2d.jpg)

 GitSocratic provides a pain-free interface for querying source code.
 GitSocratic uses the omnilingual parser [Babelfish](https://github.com/bblfsh/bblfshd) to extract universal abstract syntax trees (which are additionally annotated with their semantic meanings) and imports that data into a knowledge graph powered by [Grakn](https://github.com/graknlabs/grakn).
-This process is fully facilated by GitSocratic's integration with [Phenomena](https://github.com/CodeBrig/Phenomena).
+This process is fully facilitated by GitSocratic's integration with [Phenomena](https://github.com/CodeBrig/Phenomena).
 Phenemona is used to integrate source code properties, behaviors, and metrics into a knowledge graph.
 The resulting knowledge graph is a combination of all the data collected and calculated and is accessible through GitSocratic.
 GitSocratic allows source code to be queried using Graql (with more query languages coming soon), allowing for a wide range of modern source code analyses.

 ### Features
  - [Supports question/answer source code queries](https://github.com/CodeBrig/GitSocratic/blob/v0.2-alpha/docs/source_code_questions.md)